RParedesPalacios/GILA/docs/class_examples.md

 Download MNIST images from the datasets right menu.

-In this case images are grayscale and we use the channel argument to indicate
+In this case images are grayscale and we use the channel argument to indicate it

 ~~~shell
 -chan gray